INRIA/scikit-learn-mooc/slides/ensemble.md

 <img src="../figures/scikit-learn-logo.svg">

 ???
-Decision tree are built as a set of rules for both classification and regression problems.
+Decision trees are built as a set of rules for both classification and regression problems.

-These are the building blocks for more elaborate model such as random forest and gradient boosting trees, as we will see.
+These are the building blocks for more elaborate model such as *random forest* and *gradient boosting trees*, as we will see.

 ---